topbitdu/unidom-authorization/README.md

 permission.authorized? user, at: Time.now # false
 Unidom::Authorization::Authorizing.authorize! permission: permission, authorized: user
-# or
-permission.authorize! user, by: current_user, at: Time.now
+# or: permission.authorize! user, by: current_user, at: Time.now
+# or: user.is_authorized! permission: permission, by: administrator, at: Time.now

 permission.authorize? user, at: Time.now # true

-user.is_authorized! permission: permission, by: administrator, at: Time.now user.is_authorized? permission: permission, at: Time.now # true
+user.is_authorized? permission: permission, at: Time.now # true

+user.is_prohibted! permission: permission, at: Time.now
+# or: permission.prohibit! user, at: Time.now

+permission.authorize? user, at: Time.now # false
+user.is_authorized? permission: permission, at: Time.now # false
 ```